 Pair up students in groups of two.
 Have them practice caring relationships by having kind conversations.
+Remind them that elements of a caring relationship (that should be practiced) include Listening without judgement.
+Asking questions about the other person.
+Trying to understand the other persons feelings and perspective.

+Scenarios can include:

-Scenario's can include: Inviting a friend to do something fun together, Complementing the friend on something they are or do well, Asking a question to get to know them on a more personal level and listening without judgement.
+- Inviting a friend to do something fun together.
+Practice when the friend Can and Can Not attend. - Complementing the friend on something they do well.
+Practice responding as well. - Asking a question to get to know them on a more personal level and listening without judgement.
+Practice answering and asking a follow up that is related to the answer given.

-Individual Activity-
+Individual Activity -

 Students write ...
-See Outcome Measurment:
+See Outcome Measurement: